Food Swaps: How Dietary Changes Worked To Reduce My Symptoms

 Sweeteners:

-I’ve always had a sweet tooth and have found natural sweeteners like honey, maple syrup, coconut sugar and fruit to be great alternatives to refined or processed sugars which prove inflammatory for many people like me.
-Learning to bake with different sweeteners can take a bit of getting used to but there are so many recipes online these days catering for a variety of dietary needs.
+I’ve always had a sweet tooth.
+Natural sweeteners like honey, maple syrup, coconut sugar, and fruit are great alternatives to refined or processed sugars.
+For people like me, processed sugars increase inflammation.
+Baking with different sweeteners can take some getting used to, but there are so many recipes online these days catering to a variety of dietary needs.

 Join the conversation